Please "like" and "share" this page and the individual pages you visit here.

 - Those who remained loyal to Miller's teachings and calculations had to come up with an answer for this catastrophic failure.
 And they did.

-Part Twenty-Five: The Third Great Awakening: Charles Taze Russell, International Bible Students, and Jehovah's Witnesses
+Part Twenty-Five: The Third Great Awakening: Charles Taze Russell, International Bible Students, and J's Witnesses

 - Charles Taze Russell (February 16, 1852 - October 31, 1916) was a deeply religious man from his earliest years.
 In 1881 Zion's Watch Tower Tract Society was founded.
 In 1884 the organization was legally chartered.
 There were now hundreds of "Russellites" spreading his teachings and Russell came to be known as "the Pastor."